 This test will help indicate if a vibrating tongue is the main culprit:

-- With your mouth open make a snoring sound.
+- With your mouth open, imitate a snoring sound.

-- Now stick your tongue out and gently bite your tongue with your teeth to keep it out.
+- Now stick your tongue out and gently grip your tongue with your teeth to keep it out.